 A dimension of cultural anthropology, with focus on religion as a cultural universal.
 The study of cultural differences and determinants suggests new understandings of religious differences and functions in the human family.
+Offered when there is sufficient student interest.

 (Fulfills Core/LS Social Science requirement OR Core/LS Philosophy/Religious Studies requirement.)

-ANTH 233 Native Americans
+Native Americans